 The MBA Program is open to eligible students from all undergraduate majors.
-It is a 51 credit (17 course) program consisting of Foundation Courses (18 credits), the Business Core (18 credits), the Graduate Electives (12 credits) and Business Policy (3 credits).
+It is a 42 credit (14 course) program consisting of Foundation Courses (9 credits), the Business Core (12 credits), Qualitative and quantitative breadth courses (6 credits), the Graduate Electives (12 credits) and a capstone course (3 credits).
 The minimum number of credits required for the MBA degree is 30 (excluding Foundation Courses).
-A specific plan of study is developed for each student by the graduate program director based on the academic preparation of the student.
+A detailed plan of study is developed for each student by the M.B.A. program director based on the academic preparation of the student.

 Foundation Courses are designed to ensure that all students have common academic business knowledge as well as some breadth in the concepts and tools used in upper-level courses and in business.
-Students who have completed equivalent courses at the undergraduate level within the last seven years with a grade of "C" or better may not be required to complete some or all of these courses (e.g., course waivers may be granted).
+Students who have completed equivalent courses at the undergraduate level within the last seven years with a grade of "C" or better may eligible for course waivers on some or all of these courses.

-Foundation Courses include:
+Foundation Courses include: (9 Credits)